Section: Information Technology

 This policy document describes how to safeguard the provided St. John’s University (St. John’s) email service.
-It applies to all use of these services whatever the means or location of access (e.g. via mobile devices or outside of the office).
+It applies to all users of these services, whatever the means or location of access (e.g. via mobile devices or outside of the office).

 This policy applies to the University Community.
 Adherence to this policy helps safeguard the confidentiality, integrity, and availability of the St. John’s information assets, and protects the interest of St. John’s, its customers, personnel, and business partners.

-Employees, faculty, staff, students, and contractors must not send or receive information that contains Personally Identifiable Information (PII).
-In addition, St. John’s blocks all electronic messages containing SSN, Tax ID Number, bank account information or credit card information with Data Loss Prevention (DLP) in place.
+Students, faculty, administrators, staff, and contractors must not send or receive information that contains Personally Identifiable Information (PII).
+In addition, St. John’s blocks all electronic messages containing social security number, tax ID number, bank account information, or credit card information with Data Loss Prevention (DLP) in place.

 The following are definitions relevant to the policy: